reactjs/react.dev/beta/src/content/learn/synchronizing-with-effects.md

 </Sandpack>

 You will see three logs at first: `Schedule "a" log`, `Cancel "a" log`, and `Schedule "a" log` again.
 Three second later there will also be a log saying `a`.
-As you learned earlier on this page, the extra schedule/cancel pair is because **React remounts the component once in development to verify that you've implemented cleanup well.**
+As you learned earlier, the extra schedule/cancel pair is because React remounts the component once in development to verify that you've implemented cleanup well.

 Now edit the input to say `abc`.
 If you do it fast enough, you'll see `Schedule "ab" log` immediately followed by `Cancel "ab" log` and `Schedule "abc" log`. **React always cleans up the previous render's Effect before the next render's Effect.** This is why even if you type into the input fast, there is at most one timeout scheduled at a time.
 Edit the input a few times and watch the console to get a feel for how Effects get cleaned up.

-Type something into the input and then immediately press "Unmount the component". **Notice how unmounting cleans up the last render's Effect.** In this example, it clears the last timeout before it has a chance to fire.
+Type something into the input and then immediately press "Unmount the component".
+Notice how unmounting cleans up the last render's Effect.
+Here, it clears the last timeout before it has a chance to fire.

-Finally, edit the component above and **comment out the cleanup function** so that the timeouts don't get cancelled.
+Finally, edit the component above and comment out the cleanup function so that the timeouts don't get cancelled.
 Try typing `abcde` fast.
 What do you expect to happen in three seconds?
 Will `console.log(text)` inside the timeout print the *latest* `text` and produce five `abcde` logs?
 Give it a try to check your intuition!

 Three seconds later, you should see a sequence of logs (`a`, `ab`, `abc`, `abcd`, and `abcde`) rather than five `abcde` logs. **Each Effect "captures" the `text` value from its corresponding render.**  It doesn't matter that the `text` state changed: an Effect from the render with `text = 'ab'` will always see `'ab'`.
 In other words, Effects from each render are isolated from each other.
 If you're curious how this works, you can read about [closures](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Closures).